khiman7/node-users-connections/README.md

 Install the dependencies in the local node_modules folder.

     npm install

+## Run the app using Docker

+    docker-compose up --build
 ## Run the app
-Starts the server on the host and port specified in the config file.
+Starts the server on the port specified in the config file.

     npm start
 ## Data Seeding script